BioJulia/PopGen.jl/docs/commands.md

 │ 7   │ Southeast Gulf │ 20    │
 ```

-!!! info "locus not found!"
+??? question "locus not found!"
     If removing a single locus and it is not found in the PopObj, an error will be returned.
 However, if removing multiple loci, you will receive a notice above the PopObj summary indicating which loci were not found, while removing the ones that were.
 If none of the loci specified were found, it will return an error.

 ## Missing Data